karthikeyan-ramasubramanian/tech-magazine/wp-content/plugins/molongui-authorship/README.txt

 == Changelog ==

 > <strong>Important</strong>: if you use a caching plugin, please flush cache after any plugin update.

+= 4.6.16 (2023-02-15) =

+* Fixed role not displayed for guest authors on the authors admin screen

+= 4.6.15 (2023-02-14) =

+* Fixed PHP fatal error

+= 4.6.14 (2023-02-14) =

+* Improved navigation experience for screen reader users
+* Improved some UI notifications
+* Improved compatibility with the Advanced Access Manager (AAM) plugin
+* Added filter to remove HTML comments
+* Fixed tabbed layout labels not taking variable tags
+* Fixed author box title not being displayed on multi-authored posts
+* Fixed some author box rtl styling issues when using a CDN
+* Fixed background tasks running simultaneously on plugin activation
+* Fixed author filter being overwritten for every post type
+* Fixed apostrophes being escaped with backslashes
+* Fixed PHP notices when updating a misconfigured plugin
+* Fixed issues with author names on post bylines and author pages when using tagDiv Cloud templates

+= 4.6.13 (2022-12-08) =

+* Added Mastodon social network
+* Added filter to allow background tasks having WP_Cron disabled
+* Improved compatibility with the Newspaper theme
+* Improved compatibility with the WP OAuth Server plugin
+* Fixed some PHP warnings
+* Added WordPress 6.1 compatibility

+= 4.6.12 (2022-09-06) =

+* Fixed "Invalid post type" error when adding a new author

+= 4.6.11 (2022-08-11) =

+* Fixed PHP warning about missing ID property

+= 4.6.10 (2022-07-18) =

+* Added hook to disable author box responsiveness completely
+* Fixed issue with object cache
+* Fixed social icons style preview not working properly

+= 4.6.9 (2022-07-07) =

+* Fixed author pages not working on certain installations

+= 4.6.8 (2022-07-06) =

+* Fixed PHP warning displayed when global $wp_query not set

+= 4.6.7 (2022-07-06) =

+* Improved compatibility with the LearnDash plugin
+* Improved compatibility with the Premium Addons for Elementor plugin
+* Fixed not being able to display social icons once disabled
+* Fixed some minor issues

+= 4.6.6 (2022-06-09) =

+* Improved compatibility with the Newspaper theme
+* Fixed wrong main author retrieval on some cases
+* Fixed PHP warning

+= 4.6.5 (2022-06-01) =

+* Fixed default WordPress author field displayed on edit post screen on WP 6.0
+* Removed setting to enable plugin template tags.
+They are enabled now by default

 = 4.6.4 (2022-05-27) =